 Information about our curriculum: Purpose and delivery

-To enable this, we ensure our whole school curriculum is rich and rigorous.
 We believe that strong relationships are the bedrock of effective teaching and learning.
 As a Christian school family, we invest time in building deep, meaningful relationships with one another.
 These relationships, guided by our Christian vision and values, are at the heart of our school curriculum.
 We are clear about our expectations and we are ambitious for every person in our school.
-We provide strong and coherent learning opportunities alongside carefully planned additional learning opportunities and experiences to enable children to discover new talents, skills and interests.
+We provide strong and coherent learning opportunities alongside carefully-planned additional learning opportunities and experiences to enable children to discover new talents, skills and interests.
 Underpinning this, is the belief that every child has the potential to achieve and excel.

-- To develop our children’s resilience and problem solving skills to enable them to link their knowledge and skills to be creative thinkers.
+To develop resilience and problem-solving skills to enable children to link their knowledge and skills to become creative thinkers who act with wisdom.

-- To ensure children are able to communicate articulately and confidently in a range of forms and situations across the curriculum.
+To ensure children are able to communicate articulately and confidently in a range of forms and situations.

-- To offer for all our children the knowledge and understanding of how to keep themselves healthy, both physically and mentally, to support their long term well-being.
+To ensure children understand how to keep themselves safe and healthy, both physically and mentally, to support their long-term wellbeing.

 Curriculum anchors and landing points